ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

 ### Strong Bundles

-The strong remote monad bundled together commands, where possible, to amortize the cost of the remote call.
+The strong remote monad bundles together commands, where possible, to amortize the cost of the remote call.
 In our example above, we have two notifications, and a method call.
 We want to combine them together.
 We do so by using the `strongSession` combinator.